-ORS implements a system with six levels where Level 1 provides the highest level of protection5.
+ORS implements a system with six computer security levels where Level 1 provides the highest level of protection.
 RMS = Remote Monitoring System that protects the radioactive material.

 Level Functions 1 Core RMS (inside the RMS enclosure) - This enclosure includes the RMS computer, external communications for the RMS, tamper detectors for the enclosure, a radiation sensor to monitor room background (in case the radiation source is removed from its shielding), and external connections to the room's physical security system.
 2 Auxiliary RMS (RMS equipment inside the secure room) - This includes tamper seals around the equipment containing the radioactive source and video cameras to monitor activities in the room.
 This includes response/security personnel, along with the site operator.
 3 RMS Security Response (RMS equipment outside the secure room) - This includes video cameras outside of the room that monitor activities near the RMS equipment.
 This includes response/security personnel, along with the site operator.
 4 Facility Security Response (facility security and/or alarm monitoring company) - This includes the RMS security console and other physical security systems that help protect the radiation source.
-5 Facility (the facility where the RMS is installed) 6 - This includes all other information technology (IT) and operational technology (OT) systems at the facility.
+5 Facility (the facility where the RMS is installed) - This includes all other information technology (IT) and operational technology (OT) systems at the facility.
 This includes facility medical equipment, plant systems, computers, servers, peripherals, etc. 6 External to Facility (the internet) - This includes equipment and users that access the facility from locations not physically under the control of the facility.
 For instance, employees accessing systems from home, cloud-based services and patients accessing facility systems to communicate with facility personnel.

-ORS has implemented a set of formal technical requirements for each level.
+ORS has implemented a set of requirements for each level.
+These are primarily taken from the RMSe technical specifications located in Appendix C of the ORS Implementation Guidelines, Version 3.0 dated June 2020.
 ORS does not specify additional requirements on the facility.
-However, additional recommendations can be taken from ORS Cybersecurity Best Practices publications [11] (especially at levels 5 and 6) but are not listed here.
-ORS-supported facilities can obtain the mapping of requirements to levels.
+However, additional recommendations can be taken from ORS Cybersecurity Best Practices document (especially at levels 5 and 6) but are not listed here.
+ORS-supported facilities can obtain the mapping of requirements to computer security levels.

-5 The number convention for levels is based upon the IAEA's standard where security level 1 is the highest level of protection.
+The number convention for levels is based upon the IAEA's standard where security level 1 is the highest level of protection.
 The US NRC implements a system where level 0 is the lowest level of protection and level 4 is the highest level of protection.
 Other countries have also implemented the NRC's standard.

-6 The facility may choose to divide this into additional security levels.
+The facility may choose to divide this into additional security levels.

-IDENTIFICATION OF ZONES
+IDENTIFICATION OF COMPUTER SECURITY ZONES

-ORS implements six zones.
-As part of a DCSA, each zone must be mapped to a level.
+ORS implements six computer security zones.
+As part of a defensive computer security architecture, each zone must be mapped to a level.
 Because of this, the number of zones is greater than equal to the number of levels, but not less.

 Zones Description Level

 A RMS enclosure/system 1

 B Auxiliary RMS equipment inside protected room 2

 C Auxiliary RMS equipment outside protected room 3

 D RMS security consoles 4

 E Facility security equipment 4

-F Facility equipment 7 5
+F Facility equipment 5

 G External Facility users 6